 Procedure clearly specifies procedures to respond to an allegation of sexual abuse for both security and non-security staff.
-Random interviews with staff confirm both security and non-security staff knew what to do upon learning an inmate was sexually abused to include separating the alleged victim and abuser; how to preserve the crime scene; and what actions inmates should not take in order not to destroy physical evidence including, as appropriate, not washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating.
+Random interviews with staff confirm both security and non-security staff knew what to do upon learning an inmate was sexually abused to include separating the alleged victim and abuser; how to preserve the crime scene; and what actions inmates should not take in order not to destroy physical evidence including, as appropriate, not washing, brushing teeth, changing clothes, urinating, defecating, drinking, or eating;.
 Staff was very cognizant about ensuring safety and well-being of an alleged victim while insuring that physical evidence is not destroyed or contaminated.
 Review of investigative files further demonstrated security and non-security staff knew what to do as the first responder to a sexual assault.
-Training records and staff interviews confirm the staff is trained as first responders.

-In the past twelve months there were three allegations of sexual abuse where the allegation required staff to separate the alleged victim and abuser.
-No cases were within the time period that allowed for collection of physical evidence.
+Training records and staff interviews confirm the staff are trained as first responders.
+In the past twelve (12) months there were 39 allegations of sexually abuse.
+In each case the staff member receiving the allegation separated the alleged victim and abuser.
+No case was within the time period that allowed for collection of physical evidence.